cisco-ie/anx/README.md

 You can easily build and run using docker:

-docker build -t anx .
-docker run --name anx -d -p 9269:8080 anx
+docker build -t netconf-explorer . docker run --name netconf-exlorer -d -p 9269:8080 netconf-explorer

 Afterwards access port 9269 of the docker host using a browser.
 You can use ANX to connect to any NETCONF / Yang enabled device or orchestrator supporting NETCONF Monitoring [RFC 6022](https://tools.ietf.org/html/rfc6022).
 Enter